beataburreau/FAUST-signal-graphs-goes-Haskell/README.md

-# FAUST-signal-graphs-goes-Haskell
-A Haskell representation of FAUST signal graphs
+# LSB inference using a Haskell representation of FAUST signal graphs

 This project is built and run using [Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install-stack).

-With stack installed, run `stack install`to install dependencies and build the project, then `stack ghci`to launch the GHC interactive shell.
+With stack installed, run `stack install` to install dependencies and build the project, then `stack ghci` to launch the GHC interactive shell.
-From the shell, the LSBs can be inferred for any dot file (describing a FASUT signal graph) by running `Main.main`and supplying the relative path to the dot file.
+From the shell, the LSBs can be inferred for any dot file (describing a FASUT signal graph) by running `Main.main` and supplying the relative path to the dot file.

 ```bash
 ghci> Main.main